vectordotdev/timber-elixir/README.md

   # My log message @metadata {"level": "info", "context": {"build": {"version": "1.0.0"}}}
   ```

-  This adds context data keyspaces by `build`.

 2. Add a struct (recommended)

-  Just like events, we recommend defining your custom contexts.
-It makes a stronger contract
-  with downstream consumers.

   ```elixir
   def BuildContext do